-Using leading-edge technology, we research your competitive market and propose incendiary ideas that will create catalytic change and sustained growth.
+Using leading-edge technology, we propose incendiary ideas that will create catalytic change and sustained growth.
 Our seasoned team provides short-term and long-term communications expertise, both consultation and execution, focused on Media Relations, Community Relations, Crisis Strategy and Reputation Management— in short, protecting and enhancing your Brand.
 From start-ups to Fortune 500s, BCI’s principals have:

 Robert S. Green Jr.